 In November, 1942 the church rented a building on the corner of Sacramento and Kern Street at a cost of $10.00 monthly.
 In March, 1944 the church purchased four lots on the corner of California and Kern Streets for a total of $180.00.
 In May of 1944 the church drew up plans for a new building to measure 30 by 54 feet (1620 sq. feet), at an estimated cost of $2,500.00.
 Construction began in 1945.
 In February, 1949 a house was purchased and moved on the church property to serve as a parsonage.

 In 1962, classrooms were added on the East and West sides of the church building, and 2 new bathrooms built.
-This facility was sold in 1991 to the Tulare Living Christ Church, when the Tulare Missionary Baptist Church occupied our present facility at 1902 West Prosperity Avenue.
-During the construction of our current facility in 1991, the church adopted a theme song: "May All Who Come Behind Us Find Us Faithful."
+This facility was sold in 1991 to the Tulare Living Christ Church, when the Tulare Missionary Baptist Church occupied our facility at 1902 West Prosperity Avenue.
+During the construction of that facility in 1991, the church adopted a theme song: "May All Who Come Behind Us Find Us Faithful."
 This well reflects our attitudes toward the many faithful members of TMBC who have paved the way throughout our history for our service today.
 But perhaps even more, it speaks to our understanding of our responsibility to future generations to set a Godly example before them.

 Pastors - Past & Present